leroythelegend/rough_idea_project_cars_cpp/README.md

 ## <a name="P-Tutorial"></a> Tutorial

-Prerequiste need to know how to use a debugger, if you don't google it now.
+Prerequiste need to know how to use a debugger, google c++ visual studio code for mac and linux I find this IDE really good.
+Obviously if you are on win visual studio which is different to visual studio code has a great debugger.
+Else gdb or lldb will do.

-Use the example in bin I have left the debug flags on in the makefiles.
+Use the example in bin, I have left the debug flags on in the makefiles.

 Sorry I'll have to finish this later